nodejs/node/doc/api/http.md

 [`server.timeout`][].

 A value of `0` will disable the keep-alive timeout behavior on incoming connections.
-A value of `0` makes the http server behave similarly to earlier Node.js versions, which did not have a keep-alive timeout.
+A value of `0` makes the http server behave similarly to Node.js versions prior to 8.0.0, which did not have a keep-alive timeout.

 *Note*: The socket timeout logic is set up on connection, so changing this